• Skip to main content

 South Louisiana gets much of the praise, with popular destinations like New Orleans, Lafayette, Baton Rouge, and Lake Charles.
 But North Louisiana is full of charming towns.
 This guide will focus on the best things to do in each.

-For the purposes of this guide, North Louisiana means the destinations north of Alexandria.
-Shreveport is not included but has its own weekend guide.
+For this guide, North Louisiana means the destinations north of Alexandria.
+Shreveport is not included, but has its own weekend guide.

 Alexandria and Pineville

-Alexandria and sister city Pineville are the ninth-largest city in the state, set along the Red River.
+Alexandria and its sister city, Pineville, are the ninth-largest cities in the state, set along the Red River.
 It was previously the home of the Caddo people and the site of an important trading route.
 Alexandria also has the area’s only international airport.

 What to Do